Cricket in Norway: History

-The first cricket match in Norway was played in 1866, and the Norwgian-born cricketer Buster Nupen played for the South Africa national cricket team from 1922 to 1936.
-Regardless of endeavours to develop the game at the time in Norway, cricket had everything except vanished by the turn of the century.
+The first cricket match in Norway was played in 1866, and the Norwegian-born cricketer Buster Nupen played for the South Africa national cricket team from 1922 to 1936.
+Regardless of endeavours to develop the game at the time in Norway, cricket had all but vanished by the turn of the century.

-During the 1970s, cricket encountered a resurrection in Norway as South Asian migrant workers began playing matches in and around Oslo.
+During the 1970s, cricket experienced a revival in Norway as South Asian migrant workers began playing matches in and around Oslo.
 Subsequently, the first Norwegian cricket club was established in 1974.
-The Norwegian Cricket Board was founded in 1994 and, in June 2000, joined with the ICC.
-In May 2007, The Norwegian Cricket Federation joined the Norwegian Olympic and Paralympic Committee and Confederation of Sports.
+The Norwegian Cricket Board was founded in 1994 and, in June 2000, joined the International Cricket Council (ICC).
+In May 2007, the Norwegian Cricket Federation joined the Norwegian Olympic and Paralympic Committee and Confederation of Sports.

-Today, there are 67 cricket clubs in Norway with 5000 members combined.
-There are six divisions for men and one division for woman.
+Today, there are 67 cricket clubs in Norway with 5,000 members combined.
+There are six divisions for men and one division for women.